Rosa Slade Gragg: Honors and affiliations

 In 1942, the magazine Crisis named her one of the "First Ladies of Colored America."
 In 1946, Gragg was included in the "Who's Who" of The Detroit News.
 In 1972, the city council of Detroit and the mayor of Detroit named a day for Gragg.
 In 1975, the Detroit Public Library's Tribute to Black America named her as one of the Black Detroit Leaders.
 In 1981, she was named a Distinguished Warrior by The Detroit News.
 The Morris Brown College alumni association named her Outstanding Graduate.
 The city of Philadelphia, Pennsylvania, awarded her the Richard Allen Award.
 She also received the March of Dimes Service Award.

-Gragg received honorary doctoral degrees from Paul Quinn College in 1950, an in 1955.
+Gragg received honorary doctoral degrees from Paul Quinn College in 1950, and in 1955.
 Gragg received honorary memberships to: the Detroit Urban League Guild, the sorority Lambda Kappa Nu, and the sorority Tau Gamma Delta.